 If you are a rent-stabilized tenant and the first lease allows late fees, the landlord can charge them.
-They must be "reasonable" which the state housing agency sets at 5%.
-The landlord cannot add in late fees to renewal leases later if the initial lease didn't allow for them.
-(It is a general rule that renewal leases must be on the same "terms and conditions" as the initial lease.)
+The late fee can not be greater than 5% or $50 which ever is less.
+The landlord cannot add in late fees to renewal leases later if the initial lease didn’t allow for them.
+(It is a general rule that renewal leases must be on the same “terms and conditions” as the initial lease.)

 If you are a tenant in public housing (NYCHA), late fees are not permitted.
 Many other subsidy programs also do not allow late fees.

 There is no late fee indicated in my lease, but my landlord has added a late fee to my rent bill.
 What should I do?

 Your landlord is only entitled to collect a late fee if that fee is outlined in your lease.
 If your landlord is improperly charging you a late fee on your rent bill, you may want to write “for rent only” on the memo line of your monthly rent check so that your landlord doesn’t credit your payment to the late fees and then claim that you owe additional rent.
 You also may want to write a letter reminding your landlord that your lease does not permit a late fee, send the letter certified mail, return receipt requested, and keep a copy of your letter and your proof of mailing.